jedludlow/utah-code-camp-2015/README.md

 IPython notebooks and supporting files for a presentation on the Google Prediction API.
+The primary result in the presentation is a **performance benchmark of the Google Prediction API against `sklearn.RandomForestClassifier`**.
 Key files include:

 * ml_with_goog_pred.ipynb: The main presentation.